 June 14, 2018 - The recall affects 15.3-ounce and 23-ounce packages of Honey Smacks, which feature “use-by” dates of June 14, 2018, thru June 14, 2019.

-Free Confidential Lawsuit Evaluation: If you or a loved one has developed symptoms of food poisoning after eating Kellogg’s Honey Smacks, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.
+Free Confidential Lawsuit Evaluation: If you or a loved one has developed symptoms of food poisoning after eating Kellogg's Honey Smacks, you should contact our law firm immediately.
+You may be entitled to compensation by filing a lawsuit against the manufacturer and our food poisoning lawyers can help.

 Update: Kellogg's Expands Honey Smacks Recall

 June 20, 2018 - Kellogg's has expanded a recall of Honey Smacks cereal to include any sized packages with any “use-by” date, the agency said .
 The company says it is currently recalling about 1.3 million boxes of Honey Smacks in total.

 Kellogg’s announced the recall after receiving word from the FDA and U.S. Centers for Disease Control and Prevention (CDC) that Honey Smacks likely sickened 73 people in 31 states, including 24 hospitalizations.

 Affected products were distributed nationwide, as well as in Guam, Saipan, Costa Rica, Guatemala, Mexico, the Caribbean and Tahiti.

 The recalled cereal was packaged in 15.3-ounce and 23-ounce boxes, features “use-by” dates of June 14, 2018, thru June 14, 2019, and UPC codes of 3800039103 and 3800014810.